 We depend on the services of our management and employees to continuously run and grow our business.
 To grow successfully, we must retain existing employees and attract new qualified employees, including in growth areas we may enter.
-Retention is an industry challenge given the competitive technology labor market, especially with the remote work options brought on by the COVID-19 pandemic.
+Retention is an industry challenge given the competitive technology labor market.
 As we grow, we must also enhance and expand our workforce to execute on new and larger opportunities and challenges.
 The market for qualified personnel is competitive in the geographies in which we operate and may be limited especially in technology areas.
 We may be at a disadvantage to larger companies with greater brand recognition or financial resources or to start-ups or other emerging companies in trending market sectors.
-Remote employment arrangements also come with challenges, including with respect to collaboration, training, and corporate culture, especially at a significant scale.
-If we are unable to attract and retain qualified personnel when and where they are needed or to manage effectively our remote workforce, our ability to operate and grow our business could be impaired.
+If we are unable to attract and retain qualified personnel when and where they are needed, our ability to operate and grow our business could be impaired.
 Moreover, if we are not able to properly balance our investments in personnel with revenues, our profitability may be adversely affected.